eslint/eslint/docs/rules/no-empty-label.md

+# no-empty-label

-# no-empty-label: disallow labels for anything other than loops and switches
+Disallows labels for anything other than loops and switches.

 (removed) This rule was **removed** in ESLint v2.0 and **replaced** by the [no-labels](no-labels.md) rule.